bogomirov/keyboard-shortcuts/README.md

 #Introduction

 As a software, internet or digital media professional, your time is of essence.
 You need to be quick and precise in accomplishing your tasks.
-That is why in your daily operations you heavily rely on your keyboard.
+That is why in your daily operations you rely heavily on your keyboard.

 The software packages and environments you use nowadays however, are huge.
-Together with their extensions they provide you with multiple ways to accomplish almost anything in your field.
+Together with their extensions, they provide you with multiple ways to accomplish almost anything in your field.

-**The only problem is however, if you could remember how.**
+**The only problem is, if you could remember how.**

 When under pressure, gunning for that deadline, you have no time to dwell into manuals, learn new features, let search for keyboard shortcuts.
 You just blindly run, relying on what you know by heart.
-But human memory is a tricky thing - it doesn't always play by the rules you may expect.
-So you stick to the basics, start making errors, and eventually you under-perform.
+But human memory is a tricky thing.
+It does not always play by the rules you may expect.
+As a result you stick to the basics, start making errors, and ultimately slip away from your performance targets.

 **The images provided here intend to get you back on track, today.**

-Your desktop background is always in your field of vision, regardless whether you work, relax with your favorite game or your attention is away.
-As a plain image however, your desktop background serves a little purpose.
+Your computer desktop is almost always in your field of vision, regardless whether you work, relax with your favorite game or have your attention away.
+As a plain image however, its background serves a little purpose.
 What could you possibly do to utilize that huge empty area on your desktop better?

-The images provided here have been prepared with the intention to serve multiple purposes and strike balance on multiple conflicting criteria:
+The images provided here have been prepared with the intention to serve multiple purposes and strike balance on various conflicting criteria:

-* Stay focused on your task with this enhanced 2.5D arrangement of your desktop.
+* To keep you focused on your task and provide you with extra tools, but without compromising the pleasant view in the back.

-  * The panoramic background images provided here are desaturated and with reduced contrast, so they take your attention away as little as possible.
-The predominant low details and smooth gradients together with the visual depth effectively separate these images from everything above.
+  * The panoramic background images provided here are desaturated and further have lowered contrast, so your attention gets distracted as little as possible.
+Their predominantly low details and visual depth effectively separate these images from everything above them.

   * On contrary, the applications you use, with their aggressive colors and widgets practically stand out on top of everything.
-They effectively fix your attention on themselves and on completing your task.
+They effectively fix your attention on completing your task.

-  * By being placed on semi-transparent desaturated bases on the one hand, the keyboard shortcuts blend with the panoramic background without compromising the view.
-On the other hand the crisp, bright monochromatic text is clearly distinguishable from your applications.
+  * By being placed on semi-transparent and desaturated bases on the one hand, the keyboard shortcuts blend with the panoramic background without compromising the view.
+On the other hand the crisp monochromatic text is clearly distinguishable from the applications you use.
 In this way the keyboard shortcuts unobtrusively "fly" in the middle.

-  In overall, the clear distinction between panoramic view in the back, shortcuts in the middle and applications in front on the one hand tries to keep you focused on your task, and on the other to allow you to visually switch between layers in a split-second.
+  In overall, the clear distinction between panoramic view in the back, shortcuts in between and applications in front, tries to keep you focused on your task.
+On the other hand, you can visually switch between these three layers in a split-second.

-* Find quickly what you need by relying on a more effective planar layout.
+* To enable you to find quickly what you need, so you can accomplish your task better.

-  * It is practically impossible to fit all shortcuts of all applications on the limited space of a single desktop background.
-To circumvent this limitation, each of the images provided here refers to a single application environment, and you can switch between them when needed.
+  * It is practically impossible to fit all shortcuts of all possible applications on the limited space of a single desktop background.
+To circumvent this limitation, each of the images provided here refers to a single application environment.
+In this way you can switch the background images when needed.

+  * While incorporating as much information as possible, the desktop shortcuts attempt to allocate the available space without hampering your visual comfort.

   * Use your precious time more efficiently.
-No need to sift through manuals or search the Internet to find how to invoke a specific function.
+No need to sift through manuals or dig the Internet in order to find how to invoke a specific function.
 You already have the information you need in front of your eyes, all the time.
-Just move away the window obstructing the relevant part of your desktop background, or press a single keystroke to minimize them all (Win+D on Windows&reg;).
+Just move the window obstructing the relevant part of your desktop away, or press a single keystroke to minimize them all (Win+D on Windows&reg;).

-  * While trying to incorporate as much information as possible, the design of the images attempts also to elegantly reduce clutter, so you can find what you are looking for on your desktop background, easy.

-  * Contrary to most user manuals, the emphasis here is on the functions your specific application environment exposes, rather than on keyboard shortcuts.
-The various functions are further arranged by similarity on task-related logical groups, or attempt to mirror the layout of the widgets of your application environment, so you could find what you need faster.
+  * Contrary to most user manuals, the emphasis here is on the functions your environment exposes, rather than on keyboard shortcuts.
+The various functions are further arranged by similarity on task-related groups, or attempt to mirror the layout of the widgets your application exposes.
+In this way you could find what you need quick.

-* Learn on the go.
-Due to the similarity-based arrangement of the various functions, while visually scrolling through your desktop background seeking the information you need, you can implicitly realize how to accomplish many other similar tasks.
+* Promote learning on the go.
+As a side effect of how the various functions are arranged, while visually scrolling through your desktop background seeking the information you need, you can immediately realize how to accomplish many other similar tasks.

-* Promoting a peaceful, calm but creative environment.
-Regardless its subjectivity, moods and emotions can be rather important topics in establishing an environment that attributes to less errors and higher performance.
-And that was another reason for selecting panoramic background images like the ones included here.
+* Promote peaceful, calm but creative environment.
+Although being of subjective nature, moods and emotions can be rather important topics in establishing an environment that attributes to less errors and higher performance.
+Issues like these have been essential in the selection of the panoramic background images for this project.

-In summary, instead of being just a plain image of dubious value, your professional desktop background can provide you with the speed, accuracy and cognitive offload you need in order to perform better under pressure.
+In summary, instead of being just a plain image of dubious value, your professional desktop background can provide you with the speed, accuracy and cognitive offload you need in order to perform under pressure better.

 ![Screenshot of a Windows&reg; 7 Aero&reg; desktop with background image containing the keyboard shortcuts of Eclipse&trade; PDT (left half) and Aero&reg; desktop (right half)](screenshot.png)

-Screenshot of a Windows&reg; 7 Aero&reg; desktop with background image containing the keyboard shortcuts of both Eclipse&trade; PDT (left half) and Aero&reg; desktop(right half).
+Screenshot of a Windows&reg; 7 desktop with background image containing the keyboard shortcuts of both Eclipse&trade; PDT (left half) and Aero&reg; desktop (right half).

-To create desktop backgrounds encompassing all display resolutions, multi-monitor layouts, application shortcuts and personal tastes is practically impossible, and this project has such an ambition neither.

-The set-up covered by this example project has the following characteristics:
+To create desktop backgrounds encompassing all display resolutions, multi-monitor layouts, application environments and personal tastes is practically impossible.
+That is why this project has been limited to cover a reference set-up with the following characteristics:

 * Horizontal, linear dual 1080p (3840x1080 px) monitor layout